AlbertoMontalesi/AlbertoMontalesi.github.io/_posts/2018-04-07-ES6#5-iterables-looping-and-array-improvements.md

 // 1 3 5 7 9
 ```

-The last important difference I want to talk is that the **for...in** loop will iterate over new properties added to the object.
+The last important difference I want to talk is that the `for in` loop will iterate over new properties added to the object.

 ```js
 const fruit = ["apple","banana", "orange"];